expake/esp/ESP32TemperatureMonitoring/Readme.md

 ## Setup Instructions

 1. **Hardware Connection**:
-   - Connect the DS18B20 sensors to the ESP32's GPIO pins.
+   - Follow the connection guide above to wire the DS18B20 sensors to your ESP32.
-   - Use a 10kΩ resistor as a pull-up for the data line.

 2. **Code Configuration**:
    - Set your Wi-Fi credentials: